splunk/public-o11y-docs/admin/SSO/sso-GeneralSAML.rst

 *********************************************************************

 .. meta::
-   :description: Prerequisites and k\installation steps prerequisites to configure SSO using a generic SAML SSO integration.
+   :description: Prerequisites and installation steps prerequisites to configure SSO using a generic SAML SSO integration.

 If you use an SSO login service other than the ones listed in :ref:`sso-label`, you can create a generic SAML SSO integration for your organization.